Chase Crawford: Other work

 Crawford pursued modeling for a brief period of time, landing a Times Square billboard for H&M in November, 2014.
 He has also appeared in ad campaigns for Uber, Taco Bell, Acura and Samsung.

+Crawford served on the Advisory Board for BLINK Cincinnati in 2022.

 Personal life

 Crawford married his high school sweetheart, Alexandra, shortly after the two began taking classes at Miami University.
 The two eventually transferred and graduated from the University of Cincinnati.
-The couple lives in Cincinnati and they have three daughters, Cambrie, Carter and Cobi.
+The couple lives in Fort Thomas, Kentucky, just outside of Cincinnati, and they have three daughters, Cambrie, Carter and Cobi.

+Crawford was named a Kentucky Colonel by Governor Andy Beshear on February 21st, 2025.